 Robert De Niro Says ‘F**k Trump’ At 2018 Tony Awards & Gets Standing Ovation — Watch

-No one hates President Donald Trump more than Robert De Niro and he doesn’t care who knows it!
+No one hates Donald Trump more than Robert De Niro and he doesn’t care who knows it!
 The acclaimed actor took the stage at the 2018 Tony Awards where he once again blasted the commander in chief!
-Take a look!

 That’s when a wide applause of approval turned into a standing ovation for De Niro’s declaration!
 “It’s no longer ‘down with Trump.’
 It’s ‘f**k Trump!'” he added.
 As fans know, this is hardly the first time the Oscar-winner has voiced his staunch disapproval of the 45th president’s behavior and policies.
-During the National Board of Review awards in January, he had some more choice words for Trump when introducing Meryl Streep.
+When introducing Meryl Streep at the National Board of Review awards in January, he had some more choice words for Trump.

 Robert De Niro's hatred for Trump is one of the funniest things in the world 😂😂😂